 Bathroom Support - All students should be able to help themselves in the bathroom.
 Students should not need adult support in the bathroom.
 Bathroom Times Students are asked to use the bathroom during the five-minute break between lessons and/or the longer brunch and lunch breaks.
 Students may ask for permission to go during the lesson time; however, the teacher has the right to deny this request and say that the student should go during the five-minute break.
 Bathroom Checks One-Teacher Check Teachers may check a student bathroom by standing at the entrance of the bathroom anytime during the day.
 The teacher must be of the same gender as the bathroom they are checking (i.e. a female teacher may stand at the entrance of the female bathroom to check, but not the male bathroom; a male teacher may stand at the entrance of the male bathroom to check, but not the female bathroom).
 Teachers may turn their head into the doorway to have a proper visual check.
 Teachers may only enter the bathroom if, during the check, it is deemed that there is an emergency situation (ex. students are engaging in a physical fight, there is a medical emergency where the student is visibly injured and can't move to come out of the bathroom).
 When the teacher enters the bathroom s/he should also call for help.
 If the teacher observes students engaging in a non-emergency inappropriate behaviour (ex. a student of the other gender is in the bathroom, students are misusing bathroom equipment, students are holding contraband, etc.), then the teacher may not enter the bathroom.
 The teacher should ask the student to step outside of the bathroom to talk.
+Two-Teacher Check

-Two-Teacher Check To enter a student bathroom in a non-emergency situation (ex. you are looking for a missing student, you want to do an inside-bathroom check, there was a complaint about something in the bathroom, etc.) teachers must follow the two-teacher check. - Two teachers of the same gender may enter the same gender bathroom. (ex. two female teachers may enter the female student bathroom; two male teachers may enter the male student bathroom) Emergency Procedure If there is an emergency situation (ex. a medical emergency, a fight, a physical fight) that the teacher sees, hears, or is made aware of; then the teacher may enter the bathroom alone, regardless of the gender.
-Prior to entering the bathroom, the teacher should announce that they are entering. (ex.
-"I am entering the bathroom" "I am coming in") The teacher should also ask a bystanding student to call for help.
+To enter a student bathroom in a non-emergency situation (ex. you are looking for a missing student, you want to do an inside-bathroom check, there was a complaint about something in the bathroom, etc.) teachers must follow the two-teacher check.
+Two teachers of the same gender may enter the same gender bathroom. (ex. two female teachers may enter the female student bathroom; two male teachers may enter the male student bathroom) Emergency Procedure If there is an emergency situation (ex. a medical emergency, a fight, a physical fight) that the teacher sees, hears, or is made aware of; then the teacher may enter the bathroom alone, regardless of the gender.
 Bathroom Cleaning There are both male and female janitors cleaning the bathrooms; each janitor has received Child Protection training.
 A big cleaning is done before and after school (when students are unlikely to be present or to use the bathroom).
 Bathrooms are cleaned and restocked throughout the day while the students are in lessons (to minimise the chance of students being in the bathroom).
 Janitors know that they should leave the bathroom when a student is using it, and can continue to clean after the student has left.
 Bathroom Door The outside door to the student bathrooms always remains open.
 The outside door may be removed if students continue to close it.
 If the bathroom door is closed, then a teacher of the same gender may: knock, open it, and instruct the students that the door must stay open.